TheDiegoFrade/LookmlDataFlow/README.md

 Welcome to the Looker Dataflow!

-Before running the script there are some things you need to do first.
+There are some things you need to do first.

 1. Add this dimension to all the **non derived tables** views that you use in your explores.
 The dimension must match with the **sql_table_name**.
 This way we can know where these dimensions and measures pull their data from.